 The Visual-Spatial Mathlympics is a concept competition that poses carefully curated questions that draws on the overarching theme of Visual-Spatial Intelligence and Mathematics.

 We hope to help to foster a new generation of spatially literate pupils who are proficient and established in thinking spatially, being able to approach problems through their knowledge of concepts of space and the appropriate processes of spatial reasoning.

-Participants must be in Primary 6 or below of a participating Primary school this year, 2022.
+Participants must be in Primary 6 or below of a participating Primary school in 2023.

 All questions draw on the overarching theme of Visual-Spatial Cognition within the content areas of

 Fractions, Percentage, Ratio in 2D figures, 3D solids

 Area, Perimeter and Volume

 Symmetry, Rotation of 2D figures and 3D solids

 Angles Properties (including Circles)

 Time : 2.00 pm to 3.30 pm